UPDATE: Legal Research in Germany Between Print and Electronic Media – An Overview

 - RSS feed of decisions of the Bundesverwaltungsgericht (Federal Administrative Court)RSS news feed of the Federal Ministry of Justice

-- Juris RSS Feed
+- Juris RSS Feeds

-RSS news feeds by Otto Schmidt publishers on the following fields of law:
+News feeds by Otto Schmidt publishers on the following fields of law:

 - Newsletter of the Federal Ministry of Justice: free updates on current court decisions, publications of the ministry.